cesars-gh/airtop-typescript-demos/examples/linkedin-data-extraction/README.md

 - This is implemented in the web application in the Next.js app router API routes in `src/app/api`.
 - The CLI implementation is found in `src/cli/linkedin-extractor.cli.ts`.
+- The prompts and values used for the demo is located in `src/consts.ts`

 ## Installation